ShabRa1365/city_simulation/README.md

-# city_simulation
+# City-Planing
-Agent Based modelling
+Agent Based simulation for City Planning in Python